Frequently Asked Questions from Accepted and Enrolled Students

 Q: What do I do if I am having trouble setting up or logging into my my.scranton.edu student portal account?

 A: Please call the Technology Support Center at (570) 941-4357 and they can help you through the process.

 Q: When do I gain access to Forms Forms Forms (online forms for enrolled students)?

-A: The forms are accessed through the my.scranton.edu portal.
+A: Some forms are accessed through the status page, including Orientation and Parent/Guardian Contact Information.
+The remainder of the forms are accessed through the my.scranton.edu portal.
 An email will be sent in May to let you know when Forms are available to be completed.

 Q: I am having trouble filling out my Forms Forms Forms!
 What should I do?